Kingloc30/Kingloc30/README.md

 - 👋 Hi, I’m Scott
 -  I’m interested in ...
 Software development and AI
 -  My experience is in ...
-   - Python
+   - Python and its more popular libraries, and frameworks
-   - arduinocode
-   - Fusion360
-   - Arduino/raspberry pi
+   - arduinocode, micro controllers and raspberry pi
+   - 3d design in Fusion360 and Blender
-   - 3D printing
+   - 3D printing including building custom machines and modifying firmwares
-   - Network infrastructure
+   - business scale Network infrastructure.
-   - Surveillance and Detection
+   - Surveillance and Detection systems.
 -  How to reach me ...
+Kingloc30@yahoo.com